schuhmaj/nasa-breakup-model-cpp/README.md

     not be produced but approximated
   - Notice that the case outputMass > inputMass is not affected by this option;
     the removal of a mass excess is always applied
+  - Notice that this option kills some performance because of the random nature, there is no possibility to schedule how many particles will be produced in the end

 ### Input